Online Investing for Dummies

 Your online broker will be your investment partner, so you need to choose carefully.
 Here are some tips for choosing a reputable broker:

 - Choose a well-known brokerage firm with a proven track record.
-If a brokerage firm has been around for a long time, then chances are that the firm is reliable and trustworthy.
+If a brokerage firm has been around for a long time, then chances are the firm is reliable and trustworthy.

 - Find out everything you can about the brokerage.
 This means learning about their service options, investment portfolios, pricing structures and security systems.
 A good brokerage firm will be happy to supply you with this information.